Wealthometer/Wealthometer/README.md

 # 👋 Hey, I'm Wealth!

-You can also call me wealthometer
+You can also call me wealthometer.

 💻 **Full-Stack Developer** | 🛠 **Builder of cool web apps** | 🚀 **Always shipping**